 Our students may also choose to focus on a specialized area, such as religious minorities, children, workers, women, or people living in poverty.
 SGISD also offers a concentration in human rights to students pursuing a MA or PhD through its Global Inclusion and Social Development programs.

-Vision Studies Certification (4 Options)
+Vision Studies Graduate Certificates (4 Options)

-We offer four certificates through our Vision Studies program: orientation and mobility (O&M), vision rehabilitation therapy (VRT), assistive technology for visual impairment (AT for VI), and cortical/cerebral visual impairment (CVI).
+We offer four graduate certificates through our Vision Studies program: orientation and mobility (O&M), vision rehabilitation therapy (VRT), assistive technology for visual impairment (AT for VI), and cortical/cerebral visual impairment (CVI).
 O&M professionals teach people with visual impairments to orient themselves and travel safely with confidence.
 Professionals in VRT enhance the vocational opportunities, independent living, and educational development of people with vision loss.
 AT for VI professionals support people with visual impairment to access the technology they need to thrive in their daily lives, at work, and at school.
 The CVI certificate offers professionals in-depth knowledge about brain-based visual impairment, an increasingly complex disorder.

 Transition Leadership Certification